Mutindadev/leakuku/README.md

 # 🐔 Leakuku: Poultry Management Flutter App
 > **_A Flutter-based solution empowering farmers to manage and grow their poultry businesses with ease._**
-> 🚧 _Working name: “Leakuku” (formerly PoultryPro) — subject to change during brand development._
+> 🚧 _Working name: “Leakuku” — subject to change during brand development._

 ---

 ## 🌱 Vision
 Leakuku aims to **revolutionize poultry farming** by offering a smart, user-friendly mobile app that helps farmers track flocks, record progress, manage feed schedules, and receive real-time insights — all in one place.

-Our goal is to **digitize small- and medium-scale poultry operations**, improving efficiency, accuracy, and profitability for farmers through accessible, data-driven technology.
+Our goal is to **digitize small, medium-scale and large poultry operations**, improving efficiency, accuracy, and profitability for farmers through accessible, data-driven technology.

 ---